Electro (Marvel Comics): Francine Frye

 Alongside Kaine, Electro was being studied by Doctor Octopus to find out how to perfect the "Proto Clone".
 When Spider-Woman of Earth-65 tries to free Kaine, she is attacked by Electro.
 When Spider-Woman of Earth-65 leaves Prowler in an alley when he proves too weak to continue, he is found by Electro.
 Julia Carpenter arrives and fends Electro off as she tells Prowler that Spider-Man has stabilized the human and clone cells.
 When Electro gets the upper hand on Julia, Prowler sacrifices himself to stop Electro and dies in Julia's arms.
-Electro is one of the few clones that was able to survive the inverse frequency and got away.

 Electro later appears as a member of the Sinister Six (consisting of Hobgoblin, Bombshell, Spot and Sandman) led by Aaron Davis in a recolored Iron Spider armor.
 She accompanied them in their mission to steal a decommissioned S.H.I.E.L.D.
 Helicarrier.
 During the "Hunted" storyline, Electro was seen as a patron at the Pop-Up with No Name.
 Mayor Wilson Fisk's operatives later freed Electro and she was recruited to join an all-female incarnation of the Sinister Syndicate.
-When Francine recaps to Janice how she got her powers, she learns that Janice is Tombstone's daughter.
+When Francine tells Janice how she got her powers, she learns that Janice is Tombstone's daughter.
 After meeting its members, Electro was reluctant to join with them until she hears from Janice that their first mission given to them by Mayor Wilson Fisk to target Boomerang.
 This is enough to convince Electro to join as she asks them to put her down for two vegan cheeseburgers.
 The Sinister Syndicate begins their mission where they attack the F.E.A.S.T. building that Boomerang is volunteering at.

 Boomerang tries to reason with Beetle and Electro who are still mad at him for betraying him.
 After getting Aunt May to safety, Peter Parker changes into Spider-Man and helps Boomerang fight the Syndicate.
 The Syndicate starts doing their formation until Spider-Man accidentally sets off Boomerang's gaserang which knocks out Spider-Man enough for the Syndicate to make off with Boomerang.
 As Beetle has Electro write a proposal on how the Syndicate can use Boomerang as an example to the criminal underworld, Beetle leave while calling Wilson Fisk that they caught Boomerang as she is given the information on where the exchange can happen.